BeanG-ai/Face-Recognition/README.md

    - Configure DeepFace models in the project directory
    - Download necessary anti-spoofing models
    - Set up the complete project structure
+   - Configure camera device for the specific platform

 3. Optimize models with TensorRT (optional, recommended for performance):
    - On Windows: `.\optimize_models.ps1`